PREVIEW-Australia's eye-popping budget deficit seen shrinking as economy expands rapidly

 By Swati Pandey

-SYDNEY, May 6 (Reuters) - Australia will report a record budget deficit for the current financial year when it unveils its budget next week, yet it will still be billions lower than first feared thanks to a stunningly fast recovery from the COVID-19 pandemic.
+SYDNEY, May 6 (Reuters) - Australia will report a record budget deficit for the current financial year when it unveils its budget, yet it will still be billions lower than first feared thanks to a stunningly fast recovery from the COVID-19 pandemic.

 In the run up to the May 11 budget, Treasurer Josh Frydenberg has flagged budget shortfalls over the medium-term while pledging there will be "no sharp pivots" towards austerity as the government boosts spending to support the economy.